-We are also committed to engaging with the communities in which we operate and helping our stakeholders to understand our business.
+We are committed to engaging with the communities where we operate, and helping our stakeholders to understand our business.

-We believe it is fundamentally important to maintain open lines of communication with the community, and we have regular formal and informal communication with our neighbours, the local Council, hospitals, schools, emergency services and regulators.
+We believe it is fundamentally important to maintain open lines of communication with the community, and we regularly engage with our neighbours, the local Council, hospitals, schools, emergency services and regulators.
 We believe these interactions help us to continually improve our operations, educate stakeholders about our operations and ensure we remain a valued member of our community.